ChristianIPG/christianipg.github.io/README.md

 ## Projects

 ### [Biking Trips Analysis](https://github.com/ChristianIPG/biking-trips-analysis)
 An analysis of consumer behavior on bike rental data to uncover trends and insights.
+Done entirely in R.

 ### [Credit Card Fraud Detection](https://github.com/ChristianIPG/credit-card-fraud-detection)
-An study on credit card transactions to detect fraudulent bank activity using Machine Learning.
+An study on credit card transactions to detect fraudulent bank activity using Machine Learning with Python.

 ## Education
 2018 - Economics, Master of Science - UNIVERSITAT DE BARCELONA